 Remember when you were young and trying to decide not only your place in the world but which of the myriad of choices would make you the happiest?
 Ah, if only we knew then what we know now.
 Like many of us, it took a circuitous journey for Amy to finally get hit by the lightning bolt that told her that the love of interior design also includes the love of homes.
 When it hit, however, it hit hard and to the real estate licensing exam she went.

 Today, she loves nothing more than looking at the interior of a home and translating her vision of it to her clients.
 “I love walking into a place and imaging what it could be,” she explains.
 “What would I do to bring it up to date?
 Where would I put furniture?
 How could I make it look good on a budget?”
 And her clients absolutely appreciate her advice.

-Amy swears she doesn’t have an official bucket list but when pressed, readily rattles off a list of modest hopes and dreams.
-She would like to take amazing motorcycle rides with Dan, participate in a triathlon and retire in a cozy house by the lake.
+Amy swears she doesn’t have an official bucket list but when pressed, readily rattles off a list of hopes and dreams.
+She would like to buy a sailboat to island hop around the Caribbean, take a big vacation each year, and buy multiple rental properties to manage herself.

-In the meantime, however, she is content to manage her own rental property and use her skills as an educator to assist folks unfamiliar with the real estate process to successfully buy and sell homes.
+In the meantime, however, she is content use her skills as an educator to assist folks unfamiliar with the real estate process to successfully buy and sell homes.
 She has found she is especially drawn to the challenge of predicting the prefect price that a home will sell for.

 “I’m very organized, logical, and a big believer in planning,” she begins.
 “Most of all, I want to help people navigate what many consider a complicated process.
 I love that moment when, armed with knowledge, my clients discover that it isn’t as complicated as they’d feared and it’s not at all scary.”